hameed003/git-and-gitHub-notes/Use Single GitHub Account In Multiple Devices/solutions/Ans-1.md

 This way, you can seamlessly switch between machines!

 Would you like me to help you set up multiple GitHub accounts on a single machine or dive deeper into SSH key management?
 Let me know! 🚀

+# Doubt:

+Since we have generated `SSH` `public key` and ``private key` in both machine so which `public key` should I paste on GitHub.
+[Ans-2](https://github.com/hameed003/git-and-gitHub-notes/blob/main/Use%20Single%20GitHub%20Account%20In%20Multiple%20Devices/solutions/Ans-2.md)